markporoshin/dbt-greenplum/README.md

 The `dbt-greenplum` package contains the code enabling dbt to work with Greenplum.
 This adapter based on [postgres-adapter](https://github.com/dbt-labs/dbt-core/blob/main/plugins/postgres/dbt/include/postgres/profile_template.yml) with a bit difference for a greenplum specific features

+## Installation

+Easiest way to start use dbt-greenplum is to install it using pip `pip install dbt-greenplum==<version>`

+Where `<version>` is same as your dbt version

+Available versions:
+ - 0.19.2 for dbt version 0.19.*

 ## Supported Features

 You can specify following preference